exercism/website-copy/tracks/perl5/two-fer/mentoring.md

 For a bit more information.

 Do they understand what the tests tell them?
 Importantly, do they understand how the information is getting fed to them via `__DATA__`?
-They're going to need to understand that, and JSON itself, before they can totally understand what's happening.
+They're going to need to understand that, and JSON itself to some degree, before they can totally understand what's happening.

 ### Editing the Tests